hillaryychan/COMP6771/notes/03_Class-Types.md

 1. Construct all data members **in order of member declaration** (using the same rules as those used to initialise variables)
 2. Execute the body of the constructor: the code may **assign** values to the data members to override the initial values

+**Initialiser lists** and uniform initialisation avoid having to construct an object, and then reassign it to a different value after construction.
+It is more **efficient**, and for some types, you will not be able to compile without it.

 ``` cpp
 #include <string>